dtreichler/oh-my-zsh-treichler-theme/README.md

     export PR_HOSTCOLOR=$fg[green]

 Note that case matters for the colors.
 Possible values are red, green, yellow, blue, magenta, cyan, white and grey.

+If using PuTTy, make sure Settings -> Window -> Translation -> Remote Character Set is ISO-8859.

 Requirements
 ------------